InfoTech/css/README.md

 3. Element modifiers

-    Modifiers should always immediately follow the the standard property declarations.
+    Modifiers should always immediately follow the the standard property declarations and `@includes`s.

     ```scss
     .btn-green {